DevExpress-Examples/XAF_generate-a-sequential-number-for-a-persistent-object-within-a-database-transaction/CS/XPO/Readme.md

 <img width="890" height="447" alt="sequential-number" src="https://github.com/user-attachments/assets/440955ce-ee90-43b2-b2ae-f63e25fac796" />

-## Scenario
+## Implementation Details

-This is a variation of the [How to generate a sequential number for a business object within a database transaction](https://www.devexpress.com/Support/Center/p/E2620) XPO example, which was specially adapted for XAF applications.

-In particular, for better reusability and smoother integration with standard XAF CRUD Controllers, all required operations to generate sequences are managed within the base persistent class automatically when a persistent object is being saved.
-This solution consists of several key parts:
+Follow the steps below to add this functionality to your project:

+1. Copy the following files to your project:

-* [Sequence](SequenceGenerator/SequenceGenerator.Module/SequenceClasses/SequenceGenerator.cs) and [SequenceGenerator](SequenceGenerator/SequenceGenerator.Module/SequenceClasses/SequenceGenerator.cs) are auxiliary classes that are primarily responsible for generating user-friendly identifiers.
+	* [SequenceGenerator.cs](SequenceGenerator/SequenceGenerator.Module/SequenceClasses/SequenceGenerator.cs) contains classes responsible for generating user-friendly identifiers.
-* [UserFriendlyIdPersistentObject](SequenceGenerator/SequenceGenerator.Module/SequenceClasses/UserFriendlyIdPersistentObject.cs) is a base persistent class that subscribes to XPO's Session events and delegates calls to the core classes above.
+	* [UserFriendlyIdPersistentObject.cs](SequenceGenerator/SequenceGenerator.Module/SequenceClasses/UserFriendlyIdPersistentObject.cs) is a base persistent class that subscribes to XPO's Session events and delegates calls to the core classes above.
 To get the described functionality in your project, inherit your own business classes from this base class.

-Check the original example description first for more information on the demonstrated scenarios and functionality.

-## Implementation Details

-1. Copy the [SequenceGenerator](SequenceGenerator/SequenceGenerator.Module/SequenceClasses/SequenceGenerator.cs) and [UserFriendlyIdPersistentObject](SequenceGenerator/SequenceGenerator.Module/SequenceClasses/UserFriendlyIdPersistentObject.cs) files to your project.

 2. Register the `SequenceGeneratorProvider` scoped service, configure `SequenceGeneratorOptions`, and specify the method that will be used to retrieve the Connection String from the database:

-	For applications without multi-tenancy:

-	* ASP.NET Core Blazor (`YourSolutionName\YourSolutionName.Blazor.Server\Startup.cs`)
+	* **ASP.NET Core Blazor without multi-tenancy** (`YourSolutionName\YourSolutionName.Blazor.Server\Startup.cs`)

 		```cs{7-12}
 		    public class Startup {